Onyedikachi/retailcore-mfe-loan-management/README.md

-# @Sterling/create-credit-product
+# @Sterling/loan-management

-This repository contains the source code for the Sterling Product Factory application.
+This repository contains the source code for the Sterling Loan Management application.

 ## Setup